zNozh/atc/Readme.md

 4) Start ATC (or restart if open already.)

 ## After you install the required setup:
-1) Drag the contents inside of "Nozh" onto the root of your BO2 REDACTED Directory View example.png for reference...
+1) Drag the contents inside of the "ATCrepo" onto the root of your BO2 REDACTED Directory, the link to the ATCrepo is https://github.com/zNozh/ATCrepo/ , if you wasn't aware...
+View example.png for reference...
 2) Run "ATC.bat"
 3) Choose what you would like to do..